-Prestigious bank license opening all wealthy European banking market of 500 million consumers.
-Equity capital of Specialised Bank – EUR 1 mil., Bank – EUR 5 mil.
+Prestigious banking license opening wealthy pan-European financial market of 500 million consumers.
+Specialised Bank capital requirement – EUR 1 mill.
+Bank – EUR 5 mill.
 Licensing time – 6 months.

-According to the European Regulation (EU) No 575/2013, Banks considered as Credit Institutions.
-Only the Banks (Credit Institutions) have exclusive right to accept deposits and other repayable funds from non-professional market participants and provide full scale banking services.
-Lithuanian licensed Bank is able to offer all banking services in single European financial market of 30 countries for 500 million wealthy consumers and 20 million businesses.
+According to the European Regulation (EU) No 575/2013, only the Banks as Credit Institutions have exclusive right to accept deposits and other repayable funds from non-professional market participants and provide full scale banking lending.
+Banks licensed in one European Union (EU) member state allowed offering all banking services in single European financial market of 28 member states, 500 million wealthy consumers and 20 over million businesses.

-From 1 of January, 2017 EU member state Lithuania introduced a new type of banking license – Specialised Bank, which is unique finance institution in European Union (EU) and European Economic Area (EEA) jurisdiction.
+From January 1, 2017 EU member state Lithuania introduced a new type of banking license – Specialised Bank, which is unique finance institution in EU and European Economic Area (EEA) jurisdictions.

-Banking services provided by Specialised Bank in European markets:
+Banking services provided by Specialised Bank in the EU market:

 – Payment services;